Prof. Aline M. Ghilardi, PhD.

 Prof. Ghilardi graduated in Biological Sciences at the UFSCar and got her Master's Degree in Ecology and Natural Resources from the same institution.
 She got her PhD in Geosciences in 2015 at the UFRJ.
 She lectured as a Substitute Professor at the UFPE between 2016/17.
 She is now an Adjunct Professor at the Department of Geology at the Federal University of Rio Grande do Norte (UFRN).
 She is also a research fellow at the Sociedade de História Natural, Portugal, and at the Laboratório de Paleoecologia e Paleoicnologia, UFSCar, Brazil.
 She is the Chief Investigator of the DINO lab, UFRN, where she develops her projects with ichnofossils and fossilized tissues in tetrapods (especially archosaurs).

 He graduated in Geology at the UFPE and got his Master's degree in Geosciences at the Unicamp.
 He is currently a Ph.D. at the latter. candidate Nowadays, he integrates the DINO lab's team as a researcher.
 He is also a research fellow at the Sociedade de História Natural, Portugal, and at the Laboratório de Paleoecologia e Paleoicnologia, UFSCar, Brazil.
-His research focus is in petrography, paleohistology, and morphometry of dinosaur and other tetrapods.
+His research focus is on petrography, paleohistology, and morphometry of dinosaur and other fossil tetrapods.

 Gabriel L. Gomes